-We are part of a consortium assisting the Commission of Peace and Security of the Economic Community of West African States (ECOWAS)—a 15-nation trading bloc that has emerged as a powerful force for peace and is headquartered in Abuja, Nigeria.
-As part of the USAID-funded REWARD program led by Creative Associates, we support ECOWAS’ work to strengthen the effectiveness of their response to early warning of emerging conflicts.
+As part of the USAID-funded Reacting to Early Warning and Response Data (REWARD) program, led by Creative Associates, we worked closely with the Commission of Peace and Security of the Economic Community of West African States (ECOWAS).
+Our activities supported ECOWAS’ work to strengthen the effectiveness of their response to early warning of emerging conflicts.

 About the Program